Rodielm/siimple/packages/siimple-components/src/datatable/README.md

     "selectable": false,      // <boolean> Display a selectable checbox (will override the key|defaultValue|render options) "selected": null,         // <function> Function to determine if row is selected
-    //"onHeaderSelect": null,   // <function> Function that will be executed on select/deselect on header cell "onBodySelect": null      // <function> Function that will be executed on select/deselect on body cell }];
+    //"onHeaderSelect": null,   // <function> Function that will be executed on select/deselect on header cell
+    //"onBodySelect": null      // <function> Function that will be executed on select/deselect on body cell }];
 ```